Interscope Records: 1995–2000: Gangsta rap controversy, acquisition by MCA, Aftermath and Shady

+On June 22, 1999, Interscope/Flip records released Limp Bizkit's second studio album Significant Other selling 643,874 copies in the first week.
+It would go on to sell 16,000,000 copies worldwide.

 By the close of the decade, Interscope sales accounted for nearly one-third of Seagram's 27% share of the U.S. music market.
-Records by Eminem, Dre, Eve, Nine Inch Nails, Enrique Iglesias, Limp Bizkit, Blackstreet, Smash Mouth and others generated an estimated $40 million in profit during the final six months of 1999.
+Records by Limp Bizkit, Eminem, Dre, Eve, Nine Inch Nails, Enrique Iglesias, Blackstreet, Smash Mouth and others generated an estimated $40 million in profit during the final six months of 1999.